Anti-Masonic Party: Legacy

 Anti-Masonry was deeply committed to conspiracy theories, primarily the claim that Masonic elites were trying to secretly control the government.
-As people became more mobile economically during the Industrial Revolution and began to move west when new states were populated by white settlers and added to the Union, the growth of the Anti-Masonic movement was caused by the political and social unrest resulting from the weakening of longstanding family and community ties.
+As people became more mobile economically during the Industrial Revolution and began to move west, and new states were added to the Union, the growth of the Anti-Masonic movement was caused by the political and social unrest resulting from the weakening of longstanding family and community ties.
 With Freemasonry one of the few institutions that remained stable during this time of change, it became a natural target for protesters.
 As a result, the Morgan Affair became the highly visible catalyst that turned a popular movement into a political party.

 Under the banner of Anti-Masons, able leaders united Anti-Jacksonians and others who were discontented with existing political conditions.
 The fact that William Wirt, their choice for the presidency in 1832, not only was a former Mason, but also defended Freemasonry in a speech before the convention that nominated him indicates that opposition to Masonry was not the Anti-Masonic movement's sole issue.

 The Anti-Masonic movement gave rise to or expanded the use of many innovations which became accepted practice among other parties, including nominating conventions and party newspapers.
-In contrast to the Democrats, who stressed unwavering loyalty to the party's candidates, Anti-Masonic heritage to the Whigs included a distrust of behind-the-scenes political maneuvering by party bosses.
-Instead they made direct appeals to the people through gigantic rallies, parades, and rhetorical rabble-rousing.
-In addition, the Anti-Masons aided in the rise of the Whig Party as the major alternative to the Democrats, with conventions, newspapers and Anti-Masonic positions on issues including internal improvements and tariffs being adopted by the Whigs.
+In addition, the Anti-Masons aided in the rise of the Whig Party as the major alternative to the Democrats, with Anti-Masonic positions on issues including internal improvements and tariffs being adopted by the Whigs.